 By Allison Rivers Samson

-1/2 teaspoon dried basil
+1/2 teaspoon ground coriander

 Want to know how it would feel if you moved yourself to the top of your priority list, could lovingly say "no" to what's not in alignment, and lived your life "on purpose?"